raspberrypilearning/explore-a-3d-world/en/step_2.md

 --- task ---

-Now change the cube into a wall with the following Position and Scale settings.
+Now change the cube into a wall with the following Position and Scale settings:

 ![The transform component with updated position and scale properies, Position X=0, Y=1, Z=3, Scale X=5, Y=2, Z=0.25.](images/transform-cube-to-wall.png)